barumau/pandunia/eng/I-suma.md

 But actually the meaning is clear in the real context:

-**pre tri nen, mi have du mau e un vaf. mi have plus un fem ben. da love mau!**
+**pre tri nen, mi have du mau e un gau. mi have plus un fem ben. da love mau!**
 – Three years ago, I had two cats and a dog.
 I also had a daughter. _She loved the cats!_

 ### Time